 1 - The Stark window at Belfast City Hall

-This window highlights key scenes from the show involving House Stark, including the execution of patriarch Ned, the infamous Red Wedding where Catelyn and Robb were murdered by the Freys, the Battle of the Bastards where Ramsay Bolton is killed by Sansa and other important moments from the show for each of the Stark siblings.
+The first window overlooks Belfast City Hall and highlights key scenes involving House Stark, including the execution of patriarch Ned, the infamous Red Wedding where Catelyn and Robb were murdered by the Freys and the Battle of the Bastards where Ramsay Bolton is killed by Sansa.

 2 - The Lannister window at The ICC Belfast